-iv.
-Resolution 3 - Advisory Vote on Executive Compensation
+v.
+Resolution 4 - Advisory Vote on Executive Compensation

 Shareholders have the opportunity to vote on OceanaGold's approach to executive compensation.
 The vote is advisory and non-binding, but will provide the Remuneration and Nomination Committee, as well as the Board, with important feedback.